King Bhumibol Adulyadej of Thailand

 Bhumibol_siblings

-King Bhumibol on his mother’s lap with his brother and sister; Photo Credit – Wikipedia
+King Bhumibol on his mother’s lap with his brother and sister; Credit – Wikipedia

-In 1928, King Bhumibol’s family went back to Thailand after his father received his M.D. from Harvard Medical School.
+In 1928, King Bhumibol’s family returned to Thailand after his father received his M.D. from Harvard Medical School.
 On September 24, 1929, King Bhumibol’s father Prince Mahidol Adulyadej died of kidney failure at the age of 37.
-Prince Mahidol Adulyadej did much to improve medicine and public health in Thailand and is considered to be the father of modern medicine and public health of Thailand.
+Prince Mahidol Adulyadej did much to improve medicine and public health in Thailand and is considered the father of modern medicine and public health in Thailand.

 In his childhood, King Bhumibol began two hobbies that would become lifelong passions.
 At the age of seven, he received his first camera and after that wherever he went, his camera went also.
 Some of his many photographs are displayed at the King Bhumibol Photographic Museum.
 In 1942 at the age of 15, King Bhumibol became a jazz enthusiast and started to play the saxophone.
 He was an accomplished jazz saxophone player and composer, playing Dixieland and New Orleans jazz.
 The King also played the clarinet, trumpet, guitar, and piano.